Back to blog

 Finding new leads and potential customers

-In this guide, we’ll overview why it’s challenging to scrape Etsy and what types of public data you can scrape.
-Next, we’ll show you how to scrape Etsy product data with Oxylabs’ Etsy Scraper to get the parsed data and save it to a CSV file.
+In this guide, we'll overview why it's challenging to scrape Etsy and what types of public data you can scrape.
+Next, we'll show you how to implement Etsy scraping with Oxylabs' Etsy Scraper to get the parsed data and save it to a CSV file.

 Like most websites these days, Etsy employs anti-scraping measures to stop any bot activity on its website.
 From tracking the website users’ actions to implementing CAPTCHAs – bypassing these Etsy’s anti-bot measures isn’t a cakewalk.

-You may need to use proxies to constantly change your scraping requests’ IP addresses, as well as set up various headers and user agents to make the requests appear as coming from an actual browser.
-Managing all of this requires a lot of effort and in-depth knowledge, but a dedicated web scraper like Oxylabs’ Etsy Scraper API can immensely ease the process.
+You may need to use a proxy to constantly change your scraping requests’ IP addresses, as well as set up various headers and user agents to make the requests appear as coming from an actual browser.
+Managing all of this requires a lot of effort and in-depth knowledge, but a dedicated Etsy web scraping tool like Oxylabs’ Etsy Scraper API can immensely ease the process.
 It takes care of anti-bot measures with proxies, custom headers, user agents, and other features, allowing you to jump straight to further analysis of data.

 With the API, you get a maintenance-free web scraping infrastructure with access to a vast proxy pool.
 You'll get access to E-Commerce Scraper API (part of Web Scraper API), which enables you to utilize dedicated scrapers for top online marketplaces, including Amazon, eBay, Walmart, and many more.